ServerlessOpsIO/serverlessops-workshops/02-operations/02-architecture/README.md

 </p>
 </details>

-Q. Explain the retry behavior of Lambda functions subscribed to an SNS topic.

-Q. Explain the retry behavior of Lambda functions triggered by API Gateway.
+Q. The retyr behavior of a Lambda function when it has failed is determined by the event type that triggered the function.
+[The different AWS Lambda retry behaviors are described in this documentation.](https://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html) Explain the difference in reytry behavior between Lambda functions triggered by an SNS message and Lambda functions triggered by an API Gateway request.

 Q. EXTRA CREDIT: Calculate the overhead API Gateway causes on Wild Rydes.